 Today, I wanted to share a few things with you about nutrition as it relates to injury.
 The different foods that supercharge recovery.
 Of course, you know nutrition is a huge part of controlling your weight, but when you get injured, two things determine the length of your downtime:

 - The severity of the injury,

 - The degree to which your body is nutritionally prepared to handle the new stress.

-First, have you ever pulled a muscle (like a hamstring, back, or tweaked neck) and spent weeks in pain, with limited range of motion and mobility?
-Maybe you swelled up like a softball, or ended up with chronic pain or discomfort?
+First, have you ever pulled a muscle (like a hamstring, back, or tweaked neck) and spent weeks in pain with a limited range of motion and mobility?
+Maybe you swelled up like a softball or ended up with chronic pain or discomfort?

 We have all experienced an injury on some level.
 Still, the body heals from the inside out.
-Of course, rest, icing, physical therapy exercises and mobility work can help strengthen muscle fibers and restore some of your range of motion.
+Of course, rest, icing, physical therapy exercises, and mobility work can help strengthen muscle fibers and restore some of your range of motion.

-By following the nutritional tips below and consuming these 5 foods prior to, at the time of injury, and during recovery, you will decrease your recovery time and spend less time swollen and in pain!
+By following the nutritional tips below and consuming these five foods before, during injury, and during recovery, you will decrease your recovery time and spend less time swollen and in pain!

 1. Protein: Grass-fed beef, free-range chicken, fish, eggs

 - The body needs 75-100g/day to maintain muscle mass & soft tissue.

-– Injury automatically increases the demand for protein, as it is required in multiple processes that take place as soon as an injury happens and during recovery.
+- Injury automatically increases the demand for protein, as multiple processes that occur as soon as an injury happens and during recovery require it.

 - Speed and quality of recovery largely depend on your consumption of adequate amounts of high-quality protein.

 2. Vitamin C: Berries, citrus, kiwi, peppers, broccoli

 - The body cannot produce vitamin C from within, so we must consume it.

 - Vitamin C helps the body build new proteins for the skin, scar tissue, ligaments, tendons, and blood vessels.

 - Helps to maintain cartilage and bone tissue.